 Her Favorite Patient (June 22, 1945)

-Released June 22, 1945: The advertising tag line for this comedy is: When Beautiful Doctor Meets Handsome Hospital Case . .
+Released June 22, 1945: (running time 1 hour and 19 minutes) The advertising tag line for this comedy is: When Beautiful Doctor Meets Handsome Hospital Case . .
 IT'S TOUCH AND OH!
 This motion picture was originally released as "Bedside Manner."

 Directed by Andrew L. Stone

 Written by Malcolm Stuart Boyton, Robert Carson and Frederick J. Jackson.

 The Actors: John Carroll (Morgan Hale), Ruth Hussey (Doctor Hedy Fredericks), Charles Ruggles (Doctor J.H.
 'Doc' Fredericks), Ann Rutherford (Lola Cross), Esther Dale (Martha Gravitt), Grant Mitchell (Mr. Pope), Frank Jenks (Private Harry Smith), Vera Marshe (Mrs. Mary Hastings), Claudia Drake (Tanya Punchinskaya), Renee Godfrey (Stella Livingston), Joel McGinnis (Private Tommy Smith), John James (Private First Class Dick Smith), Bert Roach (George Hastings), Demetrius Alexis (Skyland Cafe waiter), Don Brodie (Mr. Walton), James Conaty (Bertha's husband), Madge Crane (Mrs. Pringle), Mary Currier (Mrs. Livingston), Joe Devlin (Augustus), Earle Hodgins (Grover Cleveland 'Chatty' Perkins), Victor Kilian (board member), Paul Newlan (patient in office), Constance Purdy (Mrs. Moriarty), Syd Saylor (Elmer Jones)